Lora-Johnson/DCoding-Tech/README.md

 **Software** – A set of instructions that tells a computer what to do.
 It’s the invisible part of a computer that makes everything work.

-# Blog: On the 1s and 0s
+# On the 1s and 0s

 “Hey, don’t you mean ‘on the 1s and 2s’?”